 Turn the minor chords into major chords

+Pay attention to the chord symbols.
 The first way you will increase your chord repertoire is to learn how to change the minor chords you already know into major chords.
 Remember that the difference between a major chord and a minor chord lies in the third, or the middle note of the chord.
-The third in a major chord is one semitone (one key) higher than it is in a minor chord.
-So to transform the minor chords you already know into major chords, all you need to do is raise the middle note by one key.
-Simple, right?

 Take a look at these examples: